julio-marques-tech/OCI-K8s-DevOps/docker/README.md

 🐛 Troubleshooting
 If something breaks:

-'docker-compose down'
+''' docker-compose down
-'docker system prune -f'
+docker system prune -f
-'docker-compose up --build -d'
+docker-compose up --build -d
+'''

 🧹 Cleanup
 To stop and remove all containers:

-'docker-compose down'
+''' docker-compose down
+'''

 To remove unused images, volumes, and networks:

-'docker system prune -f'
+''' docker system prune -f
+'''

 🔮 Ready for the Future
 This structure is ready to support: